 - National Security Interface Centre (NSIC) accreditation – this will include evidencing or undergoing security vetting acceptable to UK authorities and demonstrating significant technical credentials in areas identified by HM Government as technology priorities

-The full process for applications is set out in the NSSIF guidance document.
-The NSSIF guidance document should be read in conjunction with the ECF Guidance Document or the BPC Request for Proposals, as applicable.
+The NSSIF guidance document should be read in conjunction with the British Business Bank’s ECF Guidance Document or the BPC Request for Proposals, as applicable.

 It is expected that applicants selected under the NSSIF Programme will follow an investment strategy that contains a significant element focused on HM Government’s National Security Strategic Technology Areas of Interest.